-Research and development for the generation of carbonization and biochar
+Research and development of carbonization processes and biochar application

-Fraunhofer UMSICHT develops plants and processes for the carbonization of biomass and biogenic waste and residual materials at the Sulzbach-Rosenberg site.
+Fraunhofer UMSICHT at it's site in Sulzbach-Rosenberg develops pilot plants and processes for the carbonization of biomass, in particular biogenic waste and residual materials .
 For our partners, we offer scientific support along the entire value chain from the feedstock to the production and application of biochar and carbonates.

 © Fraunhofer UMSICHT

-From biogenic feedstock to product: Fraunhofer UMSICHT accompanies along the entire value chain of plant carbon production
+From biogenic feedstock to product: Fraunhofer UMSICHT accompanies along the entire value chain of biochar production

-Carbonates as CO2 sinks and substitutes for fossil fuels
+Biochar as CO2 sinks and substitutes for fossil ressources

 Reactor system for the carbonization of biogenic residues into biochar at Fraunhofer UMSICHT